maktoobgar/image_processing/exercise10/10-2/README.md

 ## Conclusion

-So, it seems like as we go further and further ahead and remove more higher frequncy signals of our image, we are adding more and more amount of noise to the original image because the SNR is getting smaller and smaller.
+So, it seems like as we go further and further ahead and remove more higher frequency signals of our image, we are adding more and more amount of noise to the original image because the SNR is getting smaller and smaller.